Haumont-près-Samogneux

 Haumont-près-Samogneux (/fr/, literally Haumont near Samogneux) is a commune in the Meuse department in Grand Est in north-eastern France.

 The capture of the town by the German Fifth Army began the Battle of Verdun during World War I in 1916.
 Since then, it has been unoccupied (official population: 0) along with Bezonvaux, Beaumont-en-Verdunois, Louvemont-Côte-du-Poivre, Cumières-le-Mort-Homme and Fleury-devant-Douaumont.

 During the war, the town was completely destroyed and the land was made uninhabitable to such an extent that a decision was made not to rebuild it.
-The site of the commune is maintained as a testimony to war and is officially designated as a "village that died for France."
+The site of the commune is maintained as a testimony to war and is officially designated as a "village that died for France" (in French: village mort pour la France).
 It is managed by a municipal council of three members appointed by the prefect of the Meuse department.